User authentication in Django¶

 - 'django.contrib.contenttypes' is the Django content type system, which allows permissions to be associated with models you create.

-and two items in your MIDDLEWARE_CLASSES setting:
+and these items in your MIDDLEWARE_CLASSES setting:

 - SessionMiddleware manages sessions across requests.

 - AuthenticationMiddleware associates users with requests using sessions.

 - SessionAuthenticationMiddleware logs users out of their other sessions after a password change.

 With these settings in place, running the command manage.py migrate creates the necessary database tables for auth related models and permissions for any models defined in your installed apps.